Hakaru Hashimoto

 Hakaru Hashimoto (橋本 策, Hashimoto Hakaru) was a Japanese doctor and medical scientist of the Meiji and Taishō periods.
 He is best known for publishing the first description of the disease that was later named Hashimoto's thyroiditis.

 Biography

-Hashimoto was born on 5 May 1881, in the village of Iga-cho, Ayama-gun, in Mie Prefecture as the third son of Kennosuke Hashimoto, a physician.
+Hashimoto was born on 5 May 1881, in the village of Iga-cho, son of Kennosuke Hashimoto, a physician.
 Hashimoto's family traditionally served as physicians to the district's feudal lords for centuries.
 Hashimoto's grandfather, General Hashimoto, was the most famous physician in the prefecture in his time, after having studied Dutch medicine.